StatCan/aaw-security-proposal/03-classification.md

 separation of unclassified and protected workloads within the Advanced Analytics Workspaces.

-Due to the AAW’s origin in unclassified workloads, the environment will remain unclassified by default.
-This provides the lowest friction to users as most workloads do not require access to protected information.
-Workloads that are classified explicitly assigned as protected workloads, then these workloads will have a series of restrictions placed on them.
+Due to the AAW’s origin in unclassified workloads, the environment will continue to support, and default to, this type of workload.
+In doing so, it will retain the associated flexibility in tooling, connectivity, etc. This approach provides the lowest friction to users:
+* Existing unclassified workloads will continue to function
+* Workloads that necessitate external connectivity (e.g. web scraping) remain possible
+Workloads that are explicitly indicated as being Protected will have a series of restrictions placed on them and, in turn, may gain controlled access to Protected resources.

 The proposed identification method for workload identification is labels.